telosnetwork/sqrl/README.md

 ### Credits

-The development of this application is being led by members of the [EOS Miami](https://eos.miami) team for the [Telos Foundation](https://telosfoundation.io) in an effort to let stakeholders securely manage their EOSIO-based tokens (TLOS, EOS, etc) and participate in the governance of any EOSIO chains.
+The development of this application is being led by members of the [Telos Miami](https://eos.miami) team for the [Telos Foundation](https://telosfoundation.io) in an effort to let stakeholders securely manage their EOS.IO-based tokens (TLOS, EOS, etc) and participate in the governance of the Telos blockchain.

 `Sqrl` naming credit goes to [Douglas Horn at Goodblock](https://goodblock.io/).